 - Visit gardens.
 In Los Angeles, we have a slew of different gardens to visit, from botanical to Japanese to rose gardens.

 - Attend a local festival.
-Many cities host local festivals that include Ferris wheels, carousels, petting zoos, and entertainment for your little one.
+Many cities host local festivals that include rides, petting zoos, and entertainment for your little one.

 - Hit the beach.
-Spending a few hours at the beach is a perfect way to be outdoors with your toddler.
+Spending a few hours at the beach is a perfect way to be outdoors.
 The sand, water, and other experiences can make for a wonderful trip.
-Don’t forget to pack these beach essentials for toddlers! (link)
+Don’t forget to pack these beach essentials for toddlers!

 - Shop at the farmers’ market.
 Besides supporting local economies and clean food, shopping at local markets is a great way to spend time outdoors.

-- Pick strawberries at a farm.
+- Pick fruits and veggies at a farm.
 Live near a farm?
 Check if they offer seasonal fruit picking.
 Strawberries, for instance, are perfect for this age, since they sit low to the ground.
 Plus, picking strawberries is less expensive than buying them ready to go.
-Many farms also have petting zoos for your little one.
+Many farms also have petting zoos.
 (Check out these children’s books about farms.)

 - Go to the zoo.
-Learn all about the animals you read and sing about by bringing your 1 year old to the zoo.
+Learn all about the animals you read and sing about by bringing him to the zoo.

 - Go on a (short) hike.
-Find a low-key hike to take your 1 year old.
-Set a timer so you know when to head back so he’s not walking too long.
+Find a low-key hike.
+Set a timer so you know when to head back—that way, you’re not walking too long.
 Or simply bring a hiking baby carrier or jogging stroller when he gets tired.
-(Definitely don’t bring a regular stroller on a hike—learn from my mistake!)
+(Definitely don’t bring a “regular” stroller on a hike!)

 Get more tips:

 - Toddler Beach Essentials for Stress-Free Family Fun